 Miracleman is another 1980’s superhero deconstruction from Alan Moore, the best comic book writer of all time.
 See the Superman and Captain Marvel mythos elevated to a more “realistic” form.
 For mature readers only.

 If you like the concept of stories within stories, or fiction coming to life and effecting our real world, Bulletproof Coffin is a modern Image Comics masterpiece from David Hane and artist Shaky Kane.
+This pick made Comic Book Herald’s top 10 best comics of the decade from 2010 to 2019!
 For mature readers.

 7) Mind MGMT